martinszelcel/PyBot/README.md

 # PyBot

-PyBot is a Discord Bot written in Python library [discord.py](https://github.com/Rapptz/discord.py) developed especially for [PyLearn](https://discord.gg/cdVYNrk) Discord Server.
+PyBot is a Discord Bot written in Python using [discord.py](https://github.com/Rapptz/discord.py) library.
+This bot is developed especially for [PyLearn](https://discord.gg/cdVYNrk) Discord Server.

 ## Setup